c-40/HACKTHON/README.md

 🔶 Conclusion:
 The developed machine learning model, supported by both data-driven and rule-based insights, proved effective in classifying applicants as low or high credit risk.
 The inclusion of the credit_risk_label feature, based on domain-specific thresholds, significantly improved interpretability and predictive power.

+**🖥️ How the Model is Used in Streamlit:**
+To make the model interactive and user-friendly, we deployed it using Streamlit, an open-source Python library that allows rapid web app creation for data science and machine learning projects.

+✅ Functionality:
+The app takes user input for loan applicant features such as:

+1️⃣age

+2️⃣Job type

+3️⃣Credit amount

+4️⃣Duration

+5️⃣Purpose

+6️⃣Saving & Checking account status

+7️⃣Other relevant fields

+🔴Based on these inputs, the model predicts whether the applicant is a:

+Good Credit Risk (Low Risk) or

+Bad Credit Risk (High Risk)

 <img width="1267" alt="Screenshot 2025-04-24 at 11 23 07 PM" src="https://github.com/user-attachments/assets/d2efe71f-ed71-4a88-b9ba-dd502f9f975c" />